bavarius/git_playground/git_cheat_sheet.md

 ### Branching Strategy
 - There shall be a branch for every feature or bugfix.
 - Change shall be periodically pulled from master.
-- Rebasing shall be done from master to the feature branch.
-Merge will be done by git2PTC-script.
+- For updating the feature branch rebasing shall be done from master to the feature branch.
+TODO: How does the commit tree look like?

 ### Merge Requests
 - In order to close a Merge Request the reviewer has to set it to "Approved".
 - There must not be any open CP attached to the corresponding WI.
+- After approval an interactive rebase onto master shall be done.
-- Jenkins please merge (into comment field)
+- After rebasing a merge shall be triggered by writing `Jenkins please merge` (into comment field) => Merge will be done by git2PTC-script.

 ## Links
 - https://education.github.com/git-cheat-sheet-education.pdf